 Address Validator Transformation in a Non-native Environment

 The Address Validator transformation processing in a non-native environment depends on the engine that runs the transformation.

-- Blaze engine.
-Supported with restrictions.

-- · Spark engine.
-Supported with restrictions in batch mappings.
-Not supported in streaming mappings.

-- · Databricks Spark engine.
+- · Blaze engine.
+Supported with restrictions. - Spark engine.
+Supported with restrictions in batch and streaming mappings. - Databricks Spark engine.
 Not supported.